Introduction to Blacksmithing – WDM Corporate Office

 2016 Course Participant

-Early graduates of this course formed the Saskatchewan Chapter of the Western Canadian Blacksmiths’ Guild.
-Contact the Guild for coal, tools, experienced mentors, or a community of like-minded ‘smiths.
+Early graduates of this course formed the Saskatchewan Blacksmith Association.
+Contact the SBA for coal, tools, experienced mentors, or a community of like-minded ‘smiths.
+The SBA also awards a Marlon Racz Memorial Scholarship annually to a student over the age of 16 who has an interest in taking a blacksmithing course.

 Other Blacksmithing Courses